adarshvpai/adarshvpai/MICH43L5_P4R4DIS3.md

 ## MICH43L5_P4R4DIS3-[MISC]

-1. Downloaded the .png file from thw attachments.
+1. Downloaded the .png file from the attachments.

 2. Analyzed the image using Google Lens.